Join Us!

 New York imprisons more people for non-criminal “technical” violations of parole like missing an appointment with a parole officer, being late for curfew, or testing positive for alcohol and other drugs than any state in the country.

-Developed by people on parole, people currently incarcerated, family members, Katal, Unchained, Justice Lab at Columbia, Legal Aid, and more, the bill is sponsored by NY State Sen. Brian Benjamin (S.1144) and Assm.
-Phara Forrest (A.5576).
+Developed by people on parole, people currently incarcerated, family members, Katal, Unchained, A Little Piece of Light, Justice Lab at Columbia, A More Just NYC, Legal Aid, and more.

 Incarceration would be eliminated as a sanction for most technical violations.
 Certain technical violations could still result in jail time, but it would be capped at a maximum of 30 days.